 Reading Well schemes

-West Sussex libraries offer the four national Reading Well schemes that can help you understand and manage your health and well-being using helpful books.
+West Sussex libraries offer the five national Reading Well schemes that can help you understand and manage your health and wellbeing using helpful books.

 You may be recommended a title by a health professional or you can visit your local library and take a book out yourself.

-All the Reading Well titles within the four booklists below can be reserved free of charge.
+All the Reading Well titles within the five booklists below can be reserved free of charge.

 Helpful information and support for managing common mental health conditions or dealing with difficult feelings and experiences.